Twitless

 It is NOT Jim Crow.

-Jim Crow was a collection of racist-as-fuck LAWS in many states, that were largely ignored by the federal government for over a century.
+Jim Crow was a collection of racist LAWS in many states, that were largely ignored by the federal government for over a century.

 They were not the POLICIES of PRIVATE organizations.